PCML - Health & Safety Program

 Ongoing Monitoring

-The work area will be monitored for a minimum of four (4) hours following the return of the Permit.
-This may be accomplished by a Security Guard including the identified work area in their patrol and making specific mention of the area in their report.
+Between the Fire Watch and subsequent Fire Monitoring, the work area must be monitored for a minimum of four (4) hours following the completion of the task.
+Fire Monitoring may be accomplished by a Security Guard including the identified work area in their patrol and making specific mention of the area in their report.

-The arrangements made for the additional fire watch will be documented on the Permit.
+The arrangements made for the additional fire monitoring will be documented on the Permit.

 Feedback